zifeo/Handwritten-Kohonen/README.md

 ## Digit assignment

 To assign automatically each prototypes to a digit, the closest the prototype is chosen for each sample.
-Gathering then all samples having the same closest prototype give an empirical repartition from which the highest occuring label can be picked up.
+Gathering then all samples having the same closest prototype gives an empirical repartition from which the highest occuring label can be picked up.
 This give to each prototype the label that is most represented by itself and achieve an error rate of $~30.65$ %.
 The following show how tuning parameters affect this result.

 ![](./figures/assigment.png)

-This show the digit repartition (%) for each prototypes by selecting the closest prototype over all samples.
+This show the digits repartition (%) for each prototypes by selecting the closest prototype over all samples.

 ## Exploration

 ### Network size

 The network size affects the specialisation of each prototypes.
-The largest the network is the more different prototypes and more intermediate representation between two digits there will be.
-This allow more flexible assignements but could lead to some sparsity in the assigments (some prototypes do not represent any specific digits, assigning them to the closest one could be solution).
+The larger the network is the more we can diferenciate prototypes and the more intermediate representation between two digits there will be.
+This allows more flexible assignements but could lead to some sparsity in the assigments (some prototypes do not represent any specific digits, assigning them to the closest one could be solution).

 ![](./figures/network8.png)
 ![](./figures/network10.png)